Algebraic solutions of linear differential equations: an arithmetic approach: Several natural differential equations have algebraic solutions

 Perhaps one of the oldest special functions distinct from the classical algebraic, exponential, logarithmic, or trigonometric functions, is the one arising from the question: \emph{what is the perimeter $p(x)$ of an ellipse with semi-major axis $1$, as a function of its eccentricity~$x$?} (Recall that the eccentricity is the quotient between the focal distance and the semi-major axis.)

-This question is more challenging than the analogue one with ``perimeter'' replaced by ``area'', since the area is expressible algebraically as $\pi \sqrt{1-x^2}$.
-Already in 1733, Euler~\cite[\S7]{Euler1733} could solve this question.
-Here is one of the possible solutions, not his own, based on what is nowadays called the ``method of creative telescoping''~\cite{AlZe90}.
+This question, which was solved by Euler~\cite[\S7]{Euler1733} in 1733, is more challenging than the analogue one with ``perimeter'' replaced by ``area'', since the area is expressible algebraically as $\pi \sqrt{1-x^2}$.
 First, we express the arc length using a real integral and the parametrization of the ellipse:

 Up to the factor of 4, the function $p(x)$ is called the \emph{complete elliptic integral of the second kind}.
 The second equality above is obtained by expanding the integrand in power series with respect to $x$, and integrating between 0 and 1.
-Now, the ``magic'' of creative telescoping is that it constructs the equality below, which expresses a linear combination of the integrand and of its first and second derivative w.r.t.~$x$ as a pure derivative w.r.t. $u$ of another algebraic function (a rational multiple of the integrand):
+It is a fact familiar to algebraic geometers that this function $p(x)$ satisfies a linear differential equation: $p(x)$ is what we call a \emph{period function} and, as such, it satisfies a linear differential equation called Picard-Fuchs differential equation (or Gauss-Manin connection).
+An alternative way to establish this fact and to find a differential equation satisfied by $p(x)$ is to use the ``method of creative telescoping''~\cite{AlZe90}.
+The ``magic'' of creative telescoping is that it constructs the equality below, which expresses a linear combination of the integrand and of its first and second derivative with respect to~$x$ as a pure derivative with respect to $u$ of another algebraic function (a rational multiple of the integrand):